Skip to content

 Metal Roofing ($200-$400/square): Aluminum or steel panels that last 40-70 years.
 Higher upfront cost but lower lifetime cost.
 Excellent for steep pitches and snow climates.
 Reflects heat, reducing cooling costs.
 Installation requires specialized tools and skills.

 Tile ($400-$800/square): Clay or concrete tiles offer 50+ year lifespan and excellent curb appeal.
-Heavy—requires structural verification before installation.
+They are heavy, so they require structural verification before installation.
 Common in Mediterranean and Spanish-style architecture.
 Very durable but brittle if walked on improperly.

 Wood Shakes ($300-$500/square): Cedar shakes offer natural beauty and 30-40 year lifespan.
 Requires regular maintenance.
 Banned in some fire-prone areas.
 Premium rustic aesthetic.
 Labor-intensive installation.